jessicalhuang/python_focus_group/README.md

 ## Session_04
 comments.py: A Python script that provides examples on how to comments variables.py: A Python script that shows how to create a variable in Python

+## Session_05
+strings.py: A Python script that provides examples of strings and string functions